6 of the Most Beautiful Hikes in Lake Tahoe

 • Trailhead map

 Palisades Tahoe may be primarily known for skiing, but it’s equally gorgeous in summer.
-While several hikes start and end near the resort, a hard but beautiful route starts on Donner Summit, traversing the Sierra Crest to Palisades.
+While several hikes start and end near the resort, a hard but scenic route starts on Donner Summit, traversing the Sierra Crest to Palisades along a portion of the Pacific Crest Trail.
 Descend via the scenic Granite Chief Trail, and plan to have dinner in the Palisades Village before returning to Donner Summit for your car.

 The Angora Lakes trail is fairly easy, and you can jump right into the water to cool off in the summer months.